 Look at the bottoms of trees, the base of cave walls, and the edges of cliffs to find most of them, and they’re referred to as Cavern Pokémon footprints when you find them.
 They do spawn randomly, but also respawn, so if you’re really struggling you can just grab the same ones again another day.

 Speak to Sonia for the final time and she’ll tell you that you can find Terrakion in Lakeside Cave.
-Head there prepped for a fight, and the Rock/Fighting-type Terrakion will be yours.
+Head there prepped for a fight, and the fighting and rock Pokémon Terrakion will be yours.
 As with all legendary Pokémon, we recommend using a status-inducing move like Thunder Wave or Hypnosis to make it easier to catch.
 Or, if you want an all-out battle, see what the rock Pokémon weakness is.

 The final Sword of Justice, the young D’Artagnan of the group, Keldeo, is available in the wild in the Crown Tundra.
 There’s a bit of a complicated process to obtain it, but thankfully we’re all done with footprints.